-Iraqi officials: Suicide car bombing kills 11 in Baghdad
+Suicide blast in Baghdad, attacks earlier in the day kill 27

 - Seattle-area developer Dargey charged with fraud after collecting $150M from Asian investors

-No one has claimed responsibility for any of the day’s attacks but they bore the hallmarks of the Islamic State group, which has carried out a string of bombings in Baghdad over the past week, killing nearly 100 people.
+No one immediately claimed responsibility for any of the attacks but they bore the hallmarks of the Islamic State group, which has carried out a string of bombings in Baghdad over the past week, killing nearly 100 people.

+Earlier Thursday, a car bomb tore through a Baghdad market, killing nine people while four other attacks — mostly by bombs that went off in commercial areas or targeted security forces — killed at least seven.

+In the Baghdad market attack, the car bomb was parked near outdoor fruit and vegetable stalls in a mostly Shiite neighborhood.
+The fatalities included two policemen.
+The Sunni extremists frequently target Iraq’s security forces and civilians in Shiite neighborhoods.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.